-RENEWALS: No renewal on videos, Adult New Shelf items, holiday books, or any item on hold for another patron; One renewal on Teen, YA and Juvenile New items; Two renewals on all other items.
+RENEWALS: No renewal on NEW items, videos, views, launchpads, holiday/display books, or any item on hold for another patron; Two renewals on all other items.
 For your convenience, items may be renewed at the circulation desk, by phone, or online.
-Items may be returned in the outside drop box.
+All items may be returned in the outside drop box.

 LATE FEES PER BUSINESS DAY: $0.05 for books, magazines and audios; $0.25 for videos.

 CIRCULATION LIMITS: 25 items total (Adult); 10 total (Juvenile); 5 video; 5 New items; 3 holiday or display items.

 LOST ITEMS: Patrons shall be charged the current replacement cost, plus handling when applicable.
 Charges are refundable less any accumulated overdue fines if the item is returned in undamaged and fully functional shape within ninety (90) calendar days after being declared lost.
 Refunds will either be paid after the next Board of Trustees meeting or be carried as a credit balance on the patron’s account.